About This Drug

 - Take this medicine at the same time each day.

 - Missed dose: If you miss a dose, take it as soon as you think about it on the same day.
 If you forget to take your dose for the whole day, take your regular dose the next day at the regular time and contact your physician.
-Do not take 2 doses at the same time and do not double up on the next dose.
+Do not take more than one dose on the same day.

 - If you vomit a dose, take your next dose at the regular time, and contact your physician.